devjeetr/itrace-mocker/README.md

 Save mock data used to `mock-data.json`
 ```
 python mocker.py --freq 5000 --save

+# generate mock data where x goes from 400-900
+# and y goes from 300 - 700
+python mocker.py --x 400:900 --y 300:700
 ```

+** You might need to adjust the x & y ranges so that they correspond to valid line/col numbers, otherwise plugins might not even try to perform a lookup and give inaccurate assessments of performance **

 Use custom mock-data:
 ```
 python mocker.py --data ./data.json

 ```

 Set session duration: